lliebig/Android-Playground/README.md

 # Android-Playground
-Playground for experimenting with new Android APIs and fancy libraries.
+Playground for experimenting with new Android APIs, design patterns and fancy libraries.
 Nothing especially interesting to see here. :)

 Patterns
 - MVP

-Technology
+Libraries
 - Retrofit
 - Glide
 - Jackson